katherinerstancil/stancil-portfolio/part1_final.md

 4) Where are we now?
 2022 is even worse!!!
 (This will fuel a sense of urgency to do something about this soon, also shows by subject)

+5) Call to action! (parents: advocate for legislation and find enrichment materials for your student, school board: conduct academic needs assessment and implement programs that address the needs, legislators: mandate academic needs assessment and notable budget actions that address how you will meet those academic needs (like the Kansas law))

 ### Initial sketches
 #### 1) Average School Proficiency Rates 2019 -> 2021
 ![Sketch 1](Visual1.png)